soyart/ssg/README.md

 `HookGenerate` is a Go function called on every generated HTML. soyweb uses this option to implement output minifier.

-## `Impl`
+## `Pipeline`

-`Impl` is a Go function called on a file during directory walk.
+`Pipeline` is a Go function called on a file during directory walk.
-To reduce complexity, ignored files and ssg headers/footers are not sent to `Impl`.
+To reduce complexity, ignored files and ssg headers/footers are not sent to `Pipeline`.
 This preserves the core functionality of the original ssg.

-> When using `Impl`, `HookAll` or `HookGenerate` are not called
+> When using `Pipeline` option, options `HookAll` or `HookGenerate`
+> are not used unless explicitly implemented in the `Pipeline` option
-> unless explicitly implemented to do so.
+> to do so.
+This helps reduce complexity.
 >
-> Type `ssg.Ssg` provides a method `ImplDefault() Impl`,
+> Type `Ssg` provides a method `PipelineDefault() Pipeline`,
-> and the return value can be used to implement vanilla ssg-go behavior,
+> and the return value can be used to perform vanilla ssg-go behavior.
-> enabling HTTP-middleware-style composing as shown in the [soyweb index generator](./soyweb/index.go).
+> This allows HTTP-middleware-style composing as shown in the [soyweb index generator](./soyweb/index.go).
 >
-> Here, the generator `Impl` sees if it needs to create an index for a directory,
+> Here, the generator `Pipeline` sees if it needs to create an index for a directory,
 > and, if not, simply passes the data back to ssg-go default implementation.
 >
 > If it needs to generate an index, then it creates a new output file,